-Rosemary Stevenson awarded M.B.E. for services to the Community.
+Rosemary Stevenson awarded MBE by Her Majesty Queen Elizabeth II for services to the community

-John Scott MSP mentioned Ardstinchar Castle and Ballantrae in an address to the Scottish Parliament about the Ayrshire Coastal Path.
+John Scott, Member of the Scottish Parliament, mentioned Ballantrae and Ardstinchar Castle in an address to the parliament at Holyrood about the Ayrshire Coastal Path

 1990 Drama Group

 Several of the remaining Grey Stanes of Garleffin torn up from field and destroyed.
 Only two of the original eight now survive within a bungalow garden.

 VE Day celebrating end of WW2 – address to the villagers given by The Honourable Hew Dalrymple

 1995 Hon Hew Dalrymple delivers VE Day message